godotengine/godot-docs/tutorials/3d/fps_tutorial/part_four.rst

 Expand ``Holder`` if it's not already expanded.
 Notice how we have two Spatial nodes, one called ``Health_Kit`` and another called ``Health_Kit_Small``.

-This is because we're actually going to be making two sizes of health pick ups, one small and one large/normal. ``Health_Kit`` and ``Health_Kit_Small`` only have a single :ref:`MeshInstance <class_MeshInstance>` as their children.
+This is because we're actually going to be making two sizes of health pickups, one small and one large/normal. ``Health_Kit`` and ``Health_Kit_Small`` only have a single :ref:`MeshInstance <class_MeshInstance>` as their children.

 Next expand ``Health_Pickup_Trigger``.
 This is an :ref:`Area <class_Area>` node we're going to use to check if the player has walked close enough to pick up the health kit.
-If you expand it you'll find two collision shapes, one for each size.
-We will be using a different collision shape size based on the size of the health pick up, so the smaller health pick up has a trigger collision shape closer to its size.
+If you expand it, you'll find two collision shapes, one for each size.
+We will be using a different collision shape size based on the size of the health pickup, so the smaller health pickup has a trigger collision shape closer to its size.

-The last thing to note is how we have an :ref:`AnimationPlayer <class_AnimationPlayer>` node so the health kit spins around slowly and bobs up and down.
+The last thing to note is how we have an :ref:`AnimationPlayer <class_AnimationPlayer>` node so the health kit bobs and spins around slowly.

 Select ``Health_Pickup`` and add a new script called ``Health_Pickup.gd``.
 Add the following: